Welcome!

 Topics of study include: mechanisms and monitoring of greenhouse gas emissions; pesticide and trace element adsorption on surfaces; mineral weathering; fate and transport of native and applied chemicals; soil microbial ecology; soil carbon sequestration; nutrient uptake and management; nutrient cycling through managed and wildland ecosystems; organic agriculture; above and below-ground biodiversity; soil erosion; conservation; ecosystem productivity and sustainability; role of soil in ecosystem services; and the study of soil evolution on the landscape.
 These studies are carried out within a framework of integrating the chemical, physical, and biological sciences that constitute the study of soils and biogeochemistry and often reflect a rich history of collaborating with farmers, environmental groups, regulators, and other relevant stakeholder groups.
 The Soils and Biogeochemistry program at UC Davis offers a unique opportunity to investigate soils throughout the diverse regions of California, in the US, and globally in a number of international projects.
 Studies target agricultural, forest and grassland, coastal, wetland and urban ecosystems.

-Soils & Biogeochemistry Graduate Group at UC Davis values a diversity of viewpoints, backgrounds, and experiences among its students—as this diversity strengthens and enriches our research, scholarship, and teaching.
-A diverse graduate student population also enhances the academic experiences for all students.
-We are committed to achieving diversity and a multicultural academic environment that supports the success of all graduate students.
+Soils & Biogeochemistry Graduate Group at UC Davis strives to create an inclusive environment that embraces diverse viewpoints, backgrounds and experiences-as this strengthens and enriches our research, scholarship, and teaching.
+Our inclusivity enhances the academic experiences for all students and we are committed to maintaining a community that supports the success of all graduate students.

-Our group encourages interactions, interdisciplinary work, and group activities outside of class and students' primary research emphasis, such as opportunities to be involved in the LAWR Mentorship Program, Environmentors (working with high school students), and as well as multiple outreach activities around climate change, ecosystem services, and other topics.
+Our group encourages interactions, interdisciplinary work, and group activities outside of class and students' primary research emphasis, such as opportunities to be involved in the LAWR Mentorship Program, Environmentors (working with high school students), and as well as multiple outreach activities around topics of climate change, ecosystem services, and soil management.

 Areas of Concentration